 Working Equitation develops the horse and rider partnership with Dressage and Ease of Handling through obstacles, following a path of simple progressions that encourages correct movement in a way that makes sense to the horse.

 Vaulting barrel lessons for fitness, balance and awareness

 In-hand & lunging

 Belinda Rodriguez is an experienced coach, specialising in the equestrian disciplines of Vaulting and Working Equitation.
-She founded and managed the Waimauku Vaulting Club and has been a founding executive member of Working Equitation New Zealand Inc since 2018.
-Recently she has co-founded and administrated Virtual Working Equitation, a format for educating and developing Working Equitation in New Zealand, running online competitions and webinars.
+She founded and managed the Waimauku Vaulting Club and was a founding executive member of Working Equitation New Zealand, Inc. In April 2020 she co-founded Virtual Working Equitation, a format for educating and developing Working Equitation in New Zealand, running online competitions and webinars.

 Educator at Equitana Auckland 2019.

-Organiser of Virtual Working Equitation and qualified judge in Working Equitation Ease of Handling for the lower levels.
+Organiser of Virtual Working Equitation and providing instruction for the lower levels.